 Cloud management software handles other essential aspects of the whole cloud environment too.
 It is responsible for cloud server failover.
-When a physical server fails or has resource limitations, the management software can immediately migrate it to a different server.
+When a physical server fails or has resource limitations, the management software can immediately migrate the load to a different server.
 Other tasks handled by management software include backups, security and access management, billing, and the interface you use to control your private cloud servers yourself.

-Dedicated Servers vs. Cloud Server
+Dedicated Servers vs. Cloud Servers